phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 }
 ```

-If we have a lot of these and we want to make it less verbose we can use a type alias.
+If we have a lot of these, and we want to make it less verbose we can use a type alias.
 Usually named for the area of
 the code we are in.
 This is a good practice because if we want to add one, or remove one, it's all done in one place

 ```typescript jsx